 More and more brides-to-be are ditching a once-sacred wedding day tradition: wearing a veil on their wedding day.
 So, is wearing a veil right for you?
 First, let's look back at how this accessory came to be an integral part of the bridal ensemble.

 Wearing a veil is a custom that goes back to the ancient Greeks and Romans, who believed a wedding veil protected the bride from evil spirits.
-Other old-school uses of the veil — revealing the bride's face to her groom, who had likely never seen her before in the case of some arranged marriages.
-It has also helped with one of our favorite superstitions — the groom must not see the bride before the wedding day.
-Of course, today the white wedding veil has become a symbol of the bride's style — usually making a classic, traditional statement.
+Another old-school use of the veil: revealing the bride's face to her groom, who in the case of some arranged marriages had likely never seen her before.
+It has also helped with one of our favorite superstitions, in which the groom must not see the bride before the wedding day.
+Of course, today the white wedding veil has become a symbol of the bride's style, usually making a classic, traditional statement.

-But if you're not interested in upholding the ancient custom of wearing a veil on your wedding day or wearing one simply, yet most importantly, messes up your entire wedding day look, it's completely okay to do away with wearing one.
+But if you're not interested in upholding the ancient custom of wearing a veil on your wedding day or if wearing one simply, yet most importantly, messes up your entire wedding-day look, it's completely okay to do away with wearing one.

-If your wedding day look won't feel complete without a veil, you still have options to best suit your style.
-The first thing to do is pick your wedding dress, then find a veil that compliments the look, be it birdcage, shoulder, elbow, hip, or even floor length.
+If your wedding-day look won't feel complete without a veil, you still have options to best suit your style.
+The first thing to do is pick your wedding dress, then find a veil that complements the look, be it birdcage, shoulder, elbow, hip, or even floor length.
 You'll find that there are plenty of veil options out there to make your look stand out.